maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

 * New `spring-webflux` module with reactive support for the `@Controller` programming model, adapting [Reactive Streams](https://github.com/reactive-streams/reactive-streams-jvm) to Servlet 3.1 containers as well as non-Servlet runtimes such as Netty and Undertow.
-* New functional endpoint registration model on the same reactive web foundation.
+* New functional endpoint registration API ("WebFlux fn") on the same reactive web foundation.
 * New `WebClient` with reactive support on the client side.
 * For more details refer to the chapter
 ["WebFlux framework"](http://docs.spring.io/spring/docs/5.0.0.BUILD-SNAPSHOT/spring-framework-reference/htmlsingle/#web-reactive) in the reference docs.